futurestudio/fixer-node/README.md

 Find more details on errors in the [fixer.io API docs](https://fixer.io/documentation#errors).

+## API (aka "how to use this lib")
+`fixer-node` supports all fixer.io API endpoints.
+Here’s an overview on how to use the methods.

 ### Symbols
 Request a list of currency symbols.
 This is a mapping between the currency shortcut (EUR) and full name (Euro).